 You might be a millennial, according to new study

-Can you recall the sound of a dial-up modem when it connected to the internet?
+Can you recall the sound of a dial-up modem when it connected to the Internet?
 Is there a time when you asked Jeeves a question?
 Did you ever talk to your school crush in an AIM chatroom with a fake user name?
 Have you ever owned a mobile flip phone?

-If you answered yes to any of these question, you might be a millennial.
+If you answered yes to any of these questions, you might be a millennial.

 The term ‘millennial’ has carried negative connotations to the point of being a pejorative, at times associated with laziness and entitlement.
-As a recent New York Times poll suggests, not even millennials want to be called millennials:
+As a recent New York Times poll suggests, not even millennials want to be called millennials.

 “We are trying to step out from under the shadow of millennials by working hard and not expecting the world to fall in our laps,” said one respondent.
 “We are realistic but determined to succeed.”